o-jasper/o-jasper-luakit-stuff/readme.md

 things in one repo.

 ## Principles
-In order to keep things easy for others to use/extend too, need more principles.
-This is largely still TODO..
+In order to keep things easy for others to use/extend too, need to try make things in a principled way. **I am not sure how to best do this yet.**

-* For extension, never require knowledge about the metatables i am using.
+* For extension, never *require* knowledge about the metatables i am using.

   Basically, whenever the "user"(still a programmer) provides an object, the reference will just tell him what members that object should have.